 S’mores and Hot Dogs

 Speed Friendshipping with adults in the ward – I think it’s important to have the youth interact with adults at church.
-Speed friendshipping is a pretty common activity, but inviting the adults can make it a little different.
+Speed friend shipping is a pretty common activity, but inviting the adults can make it a little different.
 You set up tables (or one big long one) and set a timer for about 2-3 minutes.
 Each time it goes off, one side of the table switches.
 Provide a list of questions to be asked.

 Team Building Activities – Too many of these to list, but here is a great list of team building activities.

-Parade of Rooms – tour of each girl’s bedroom.
+Parade of Rooms – a tour of each girl’s bedroom.
 Make sure they know this before you come 🙂

 Egg Drop Activity – This is a fun competition.
-Match the girls up in pairs and have them create some kind of contraption to keep an egg from cracking when dropped from a roof in it.
-Bring a variety of materials that can be used to make the device (and encourage the girls to come with some as well).
+Match the youth up in pairs and have them create some kind of contraption to keep an egg from cracking when dropped from a roof in it.
+Bring a variety of materials that can be used to make the device (and encourage the youth to come with some as well).
 Here is a way to make this a little more church-centered.

 You are Special – This is a great picture book with a wonderful message.
 Here is the description of this activity.

 Favorite Things Activity – This is always a fun one.
 There are different ways to play this, but essentially, everyone brings a favorite item (make sure to set a price limit).
 Everyone draws a number, and you start with #1.
 The first person goes up and talks about the item they brought.
-Then the person with #2 (and so forth) goes up and gets that item, and then describes there own.
+Then the person with #2 (and so forth) goes up and gets that item, and then describes their own.
 The last person to go gives their items to #1.
 I know there is a version where you bring three of each item, but I think it’s best to keep it to one item to keep it inexpensive.